Easy Shami Kebabs

 Tender meat patties made from beef and split chickpea lentil.
 Perfect to serve as side or make a big batch for freezing.

-Mostly kebabs like Seekh Kebabs or Gola Kababs are made from raw meat and then fried or grilled.
-Shami kebabs are cooked first and then fried.
+Shami Kebabs are flavorful meat patties made with ground meat, chana dal (split chickpeas), and aromatic spices.
+Unlike kebabs like Seekh Kebabs or Gola Kababs are made from raw meat and then fried or grilled.
+Shami Kebabs are first cooked, then shaped into patties and pan-fried.

 How to Make Shami Kebabs